Anihilat0r/CentralPU/README.md

 15) 1110 XXXX VVVV : Jump on negative ACC PC<--PC+VV
 16) 1111 XXXXXXXX  : Jump unconditional PC<--ACC

-Where AA signify an address value, VV a signed numeric value and XX a value not taken into consideration.
+Where AA signifies an address value, VV a signed numeric value and XX a value not taken into consideration.
 The Accumulator(ACC) register is used for the majority of the operations, with the Program Counter(PC) enabling control flow and Memory(M[]) holding the program and any data we wish to store.

 ## Below is the basic block diagram of the cpu and memory

 ![Block diagram CPU](https://user-images.githubusercontent.com/87810236/215602274-c56973eb-c4b5-4f65-a20c-86d7ddcb4602.jpg)

+The "CentralPU_rtl.pdf" contains the RTL design created with Intel's Quartus Prime.